Ray D'Arcy: Personal life

+Family

 Previously engaged to TV presenter Geri Maye (only for the wedding to be halted at the last minute), D'Arcy married Jenny Kelly, his producer and co-presenter, on 24 August 2013.
 The pair were stalked by the press when D'Arcy publicly exposed their partnership on Saturday Night With Miriam in 2005.
 Afterwards, D'Arcy was dismissive of the public interest in the relationship: "I guess once we have actually told people we are together that will be the end of it.
 Our listeners probably care that we are a couple, but beyond that I don't know why anyone would be interested."
 Their daughter was born on 25 November 2006 after Jenny went into labour while laughing at Pat Kenny being heckled on The Late Late Show.
 In January 2012, D'Arcy and Kelly announced their engagement and pregnancy with a second child.
 In June that year, D'Arcy and Kelly welcomed their second child, a boy.
 Earlier that year, D'Arcy tripped and broke his nose and had to have surgery.

 The D'Arcy family have a dog called Teddy.

-D'Arcy's father Ray D'Arcy Sr. died on 28 December 2017.
+D'Arcy's father Ray D'Arcy Snr died on 28 December 2017.

-In December 2018, RTÉ published his salary of €450,000 for 2016, up from €400,000 which he earned in 2015.